Current Works In Progress

 .. and this is what I had done previously... that nice floating ear of corn, that is now starting to look a bit more grounded with shading on the table and ear below.
 One more ear to go, and a few leaves... ;)

-Painting on Canvas, Turtle in the Grass (not the official title!
-Have a suggestion?
-Email me!)
+Peek A Boo!, turtle on Gessobord.
 This is based on a photo I took last year and have been anxiously awaiting the opportunity to paint.
 My opportunity arose when I was to come up with a painting to demonstrate while at Front Royal's monthly Art Walk (third Thursday of each month from 5-8pm).
 I set up at Gourmet Delights and paint.
 Thought this would be a fun one to do!

 This is the earlier stage, before I did some detailing and the grass...